 - Use milder soaps, as strong smelling soaps tend to make the skin dry.

 - Do not take a bath with hot water as hot water devoids the skin of its natural moisture.

 - Reduce your salt intake. all the above are correct

 Belly itching during pregnancy is widespread and there are many over the counter medicines available to help relieve the itch:

 1. Vitamin E Lotion

-Moderate amount of Vitamin E lotions or capsules are very useful in treating itchy skin during pregnancy.
+A moderate amount of Vitamin E lotion or capsules are very useful in treating itchy skin during pregnancy.

 2. Calamine Lotion

-Apply calamine lotion few times in a day to get relief from itching.
+Apply calamine lotion a few times a day to get relief from itching.